TaroMeena/Machine_Learning_Models/README.md

-The Jupyter notebook contains the code for predicting flight delays from historical flight data.
-Initially, csv files that contain flight data are extracted from zip files.
-Then, data is imputed and pre-processed by removing null values.
+The Jupyter notebook contains the code for predicting the success of restuarants in Sydney using varoius models such as Linear Regression, Suppor